 It can sometimes be hard to hear over all our other thoughts, which is why all the recommendations for dedicating a time for your Tarot work and eliminating as many distractions as possible is important.
 Your Intuition is a whisper, a small suggestion – you want to be able to train your mind to hear it and give it value.
 It holds invaluable subconscious information customized especially for you from deep within your knowing core.

 Go with what your gut tells you about the card.
 Your mind is innately intelligent and perceptive all on its own, and becomes increasingly so with practice in listening to it.

 Maybe your gut (or what you think is your gut) is giving you anxiety-fueled worst-case-scenario fears as meanings for the card.

 Here’s another situation: no matter what we try to tell ourselves, there are always going to be some cards whose imagery, title, or association give us a negative gut reaction.
-(And which cards spur immediate dislike might be different from person to person.)
+(These cards that spur immediate dislike might be different from person to person)